Sree Sundareswara Temple: Festival

 The temple's main annual festival celebration of Arattu spans eight days and is held in the Malayalam month Meenam, starting from Pooyam Nakshatram.
-An Aarat procession begins from the temple at 4PM on the last day of the festival, and Arat is conducted at Payyambalam Beach.
+An Arattu procession begins from the temple at 4 PM on the last day of the festival, and Arattu is conducted at Payyambalam Beach.
 The government declares an official leave from 4 PM onward on this day.